crrystalz/Music-Maker/README.md

 # Music Maker
  A game made in python using PyGame, that allows the user to compose music.

  There is a grid of buttons that you can select to choose a specific note.
 In each collumn, there are 12 buttons each of which represent one of the 12 notes.
 Once you have selected the notes and order of the notes, you press the play button to listen to your music.
+There are also many cool graphical effects which add to the digital music theme.

  Tested on the following platforms:
   1. Windows 10, Python 3.7, PyGame 1.9.6